-We believe these conflicts are mitigated because of the following factors: (1) this arrangement is based on our reasonable belief that investing a portion of Kovitz's clients' assets in Origin or OCA's investment vehicles or with IFAM, Dorchester Sentinel, or SWP investing a portion of SWP's client assets in Kovitz investment vehicles, is in the best interests of the clients; (2) Origin, OCA and Kovitz's investment vehicles have met the due diligence and performance standards that Kovitz and SWP apply to outside, unaffiliated investment managers; (3) clients will invest in the pooled investment vehicles on a nondiscretionary basis through the completion of subscription documentation; (4) subject to redemption restrictions, we are willing and able to reallocate Kovitz client assets to other unaffiliated or affiliated investment vehicles, in part or in whole, if Origin's services become unsatisfactory in our judgment and at our sole discretion; and (5) we have fully and fairly disclosed the material facts regarding this relationship to you, including in this Brochure, and Kovitz clients who invest in Origin's pooled investment vehicles have given their informed consent to those investments; (6) clients are not required to invest or allocate assets with our business partners, they ultimately decide if they want to proceed or not.
+We believe these conflicts are mitigated because of the following factors: (1) this arrangement is based on our reasonable belief that investing a portion of Kovitz's clients' assets in Origin or OCA's investment vehicles or with Cardinal Point, or Sentinel, , is in the best interests of the clients; (2) Origin, OCA and Kovitz's investment vehicles have met the due diligence and performance standards that Kovitz applies to outside, unaffiliated investment managers; (3) clients will invest in the pooled investment vehicles on a nondiscretionary basis through the completion of subscription documentation; (4) subject to redemption restrictions, we are willing and able to reallocate Kovitz client assets to other unaffiliated or affiliated investment vehicles, in part or in whole, if Origin's services become unsatisfactory in our judgment and at our sole discretion; and (5) we have fully and fairly disclosed the material facts regarding this relationship to you, including in this Brochure, and Kovitz clients who invest in Origin's pooled investment vehicles have given their informed consent to those investments; (6) clients are not required to invest or allocate assets with our business partners, they ultimately decide if they want to proceed or not.

-Credit and Cash Management Solutions
+UPTIQ Credit and Cash Management Solutions

-We offer clients the option of obtaining certain financial solutions from unaffiliated third-party financial institutions through UPTIQ Treasury & Credit Solutions, LLC (together with UPTIQ, Inc. and its affiliates, "UPTIQ") and Flourish Financial LLC ("Flourish").
+Kovitz offers clients the option of obtaining certain financial solutions from unaffiliated third-party financial institutions through UPTIQ Treasury & Credit Solutions, LLC (together with UPTIQ, Inc. and its affiliates, "UPTIQ") and Flourish Financial LLC.
 These third-party financial institutions are banks and non-banks that offer credit and cash management solutions to our clients, as well as certain other unaffiliated third parties that provide administrative and settlement services to facilitate UPTIQ's cash management solutions.
 UPTIQ acts as an intermediary to facilitate our clients' access to these credit and cash management solutions.
 Flourish acts as an intermediary to facilitate our clients' access to cash management solutions.